 The average pregnancy is assumed to be a total of 40 weeks (that’s 280 days) from the first day of your last menstrual period (often shortened to ‘LMP.’)
 But anytime between 30-40 weeks is still considered “term”.

-Pregnancy is commonly referred to in terms of ‘gestational age’ rather than ‘fetal age development.’
+Pregnancy is commonly referred to in terms of ‘gestational age’ rather than ‘foetal age development.’
 When you think about it carefully, that means that the average gestation only goes for 38 weeks after fertilisation – and using this system, you are already two weeks ‘pregnant’ at the time of ovulation!

-Sometimes doctors and midwives talk about the ‘fetal age’ or use the ‘ovulation’ system of determining how many weeks pregnant you are, because it is more accurate than just guessing that you might have ovulated about 14 days after the first day of your last period.
+Sometimes doctors and midwives talk about the ‘foetal age’ or use the ‘ovulation’ system of determining pregnancy weeks.
+This is because these measurements are generally more accurate than assuming ovulation has occurred 14 days after the first day of the last period.

-Thanks to technologies like ultrasound, as well as widely-available and far more accurate ovulation testing, fetal age can be determined much more easily and give you a better estimate of how many weeks pregnant you are.
+Thanks to technologies like ultrasound, as well as widely-available and increasingly accurate ovulation testing, foetal age can be determined much more easily and give a better estimate of actual pregnancy weeks.

 The main reason that most women want to know how many weeks pregnant they are, is because they want to know what date their baby will be born.
 This is also known as the expected date of confinement (EDC) or expected date of delivery (EDD).

-So, if your last period started on 18 November, then your due date is going to be the 24 August, which works out to around 40 weeks.
+So, if your last period started on 18 November, then your due date is going to be the 25 August, which works out to around 40 weeks.
 Naegele’s rule assumes the woman has a 28 day menstrual cycle and ovulated and fell pregnant on day 14; so gestation is 38 weeks from the day of ovulation.